daekeun-ml/ppt-translator/README.md

 # PowerPoint Translator using Amazon Bedrock

 A powerful PowerPoint translation tool that leverages Amazon Bedrock models for high-quality translation.
-This service can be used both as a standalone command-line tool and as a FastMCP (Fast Model Context Protocol) service for integration with AI assistants like Amazon Q Developer.
+This service can be used both as a standalone command-line tool and as a FastMCP (Fast Model Context Protocol) service for integration with AI assistants like Kiro.
 It translates PowerPoint presentations while preserving formatting and structure.

 <a href="https://glama.ai/mcp/servers/@daekeun-ml/ppt-translator">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/@daekeun-ml/ppt-translator/badge" alt="PowerPoint Translator MCP server" />